Frequently asked questions

 Please let us know so we can ensure that your room is held for you and arrangements are made for you to collect your keys.
-You are at risk of losing your room if you arrive late without prior notice.
+You are at risk of losing your room if you arrive after the start of term without prior notice.

 Car parking spaces are limited but we have organised time slots so your arrival can run as smoothly as possible.

-You will be allocated a 30 minute slot to empty the car and there will be students on hand to help you.
+You will be allocated a 60 minute slot to empty the car and there will be students on hand to help you.
 Due to the layout of the accommodation there will be a walk from the car to your room but there are trolleys for heavier items.
-Please aim to arrive 10 minutes before your booked arrival slot.

 When you arrive at Loughborough look out for the RAC signs on major routes that direct you to the correct entrance.
 Once you are on campus you will be directed to where you can collect your room keys.
 Once your have your room keys you will directed to the dedicated unloading spaces.

-Once you have unloaded the car and your 30 minute time slot has ended, the person accompanying you will need to leave campus.
+Once you have unloaded the car and your time slot has ended, you may be directed to a longer stay car park if required.

 No. You will need to book a time slot prior to arriving.
 We ask that you arrive at least 10 minutes prior to your allocated arrival slot to ensure a smooth arrival process.